 The Exchange submits that its proposal is clearly delineated and limited in scope and not intended to facilitate "trading" options off of the Exchange.
-In this regard, the proposed circumstance would be available solely in the context of transfers of options positions effected in connection with transactions to purchase or redeem creation units of ETF shares between ETFs and authorized participants, 14 and units of UITs between UITs and sponsors.
+In this regard, the proposed circumstance would be available solely in the context of transfers of options positions effected in connection with transactions to purchase or redeem creation units of ETF shares between ETFs and authorized members,16 and units of UITs between UITs and sponsors.
 As a result of this process, such transfers would occur at the price(s) used to calculate the NAV of such ETF shares and UIT units (as discussed above), which removes the need for price discovery on an Exchange for pricing these transfers.

-Moreover, as described above, ETFs and authorized participants, and UITs and sponsors, are not seeking to effect the opening or closing of new options positions in connection with the creation and redemption process.
+Moreover, as described above, ETFs and authorized members, and UITs and sponsors, are not seeking to effect the opening or closing of new options positions in connection with the creation and redemption process.
 Rather, the options positions would reside in a different clearing account until closed in a trade on the Exchange or until they expire.
 The proposed transfers, while occurring between two different parties, will occur off the Exchange and will not be considered transactions.
-While the prices of options transactions effected on the Exchange are disseminated to OPRA, back-office transfers of options positions in clearing accounts held at OCC (in accordance with OCC Rules) 15 are not disseminated to OPRA or otherwise publicly available, as they are considered position transfers, rather than executions.
+While the prices of options transactions effected on the Exchange are disseminated to Options Price Reporting Authority ("OPRA"), backoffice transfers of options positions in clearing accounts held at OCC (in accordance with OCC Rules) 17 are not disseminated to OPRA or otherwise publicly available, as they are considered position transfers, rather than executions.
 The Exchange believes that price transparency is important in the options markets.
 However, the Exchange expects any transfers pursuant to the proposed rule will constitute a minimal percentage of the total average daily volume of options.
 Today, the trading of ETFs and UITs that invest in options is substantially limited on the Exchange, primarily because the current rules do not permit ETFs or UITs to effect in-kind transfers of options off the Exchange.
-The Exchange continues to expect that any impact this proposal could have on price transparency in the options market is minimal because proposed Rule 7165 is limited in scope and is intended to provide market participants with an efficient and effective means to transfer options positions under clearly delineated, specified circumstances.
+The Exchange continues to expect that any impact this proposal could have on price transparency in the options market is minimal because proposed Rule 1327 is limited in scope and is intended to provide market members with an efficient and effective means to transfer options positions under clearly delineated, specified circumstances.
 Additionally, as noted above, the NAV for ETF and UIT transfers will generally be based on the disseminated closing price for an options series on the day of a creation or redemption, and thus the price (although not the time or quantity of the transfer) at which these transfers will generally be effected will be publicly available.
-16 Further, the Exchange generally expects creations or redemptions to include corresponding transactions by the authorized participant that will occur on an exchange and be reported to OPRA.
-17 Therefore, the Exchange expects that any impact the proposed rule change could have on price transparency in the options market would be de minimis.
+18 Further, the Exchange generally expects creations or redemptions to include corresponding transactions by the authorized member that will occur on an exchange and be reported to OPRA.

+Therefore, the Exchange expects that any impact the proposed rule change could have on price transparency in the options market would be de minimis.

-Other than the transfers covered by the proposed rule, transactions involving options, whether held by an ETF or an authorized participant, or a UIT or a sponsor would be fully subject to all applicable trading Rules.
-18 Accordingly, the Exchange does not believe that the proposed new exception would compromise price discovery or transparency.
+Other than the transfers covered by the proposed rule, transactions involving options, whether held by an ETF or an authorized member, or a UIT or a sponsor would be fully subject to all applicable trading Rules.